All Episodes

 Well, well, well, Carol, lots to unpack there.

-And when people say who are the thirty-three percent that support Joe Biden, like who are the people that approve of the job he's doing?
+Like, who are the people that approve of the job he's doing?

 We just net the poster boy for that.

-I I mean it's this is why they have the phrase shirt sleeves to shirt sleeves in three generations, because people, you know, they s come to this country, they scrap, they grow up, they're patriots, they do well, and then they give you know their their children all of this privilege, and then they just go, Oh, I'm just gonna vote for Joe Biden and I'm gonna, you know, see things that aren't there.
+I mean, this is why they have the phrase shirt sleeves to shirt sleeves in three generations because people, you know, they come to this country, they scrap, they grow up, they're patriots, they do well, and then they give, you know, their, their children all of this privilege.

 Absolutely.

-I I'm sorry, I I didn't buy anything that he said.
+I didn't buy anything that he said.

-This person's like, Oh, my wife is in Florida.
+This person's like, oh, my wife is in Florida.

 Yeah.

-We w do you think, by the way, do you think that they normalize sleeping in separate bedrooms?
+Do you think, by the way, do you think that they normalize sleeping in separate bedrooms?

 Couldn't get her on the phone for some reason.

-The alleged mistake.
+The alleged miss.

 Oh, we're kidding, James.

-We're just having fun with you.
+You're just having fun with you.

 What do you want to talk about, Carol?

-We we we got some show to do.
+We got some show to do.

 All right.

-And they found by the study that Tesla drivers in the US were involved in accidents at a higher rate than drivers of any other brand of vehicle.
+And they found by the study that Tesla drivers in the U.S. were involved in accidents at a higher rate than drivers of any other brand of vehicle.

 And the ones that had the most DUIs, those were BMW drivers.